RedPoint-notebooks/RedPoint-notebooks/Self_Deploy_RedPoint/Self-Deploy-README.md

 ### 1. Provision a server (We recommend using Ubuntu 18.04 as the OS)

 - Use a cloud service like [DigitalOcean](https://www.digitalocean.com/) or [Google Compute Platform](https://cloud.google.com/)
-- Ensure the server firewall only exposes ports 443 (HTTPS) and 80 (HTTP) to external traffic]
+- SSH into the server and ensure the firewall only exposes ports 443 (HTTPS) and 80 (HTTP) to external traffic
+- You will likely want to install a text editor like NANO
+  - `$ sudo apt-get update`
+  - `$ sudo apt-get install nano`

 ### 2. Install Docker